Remove Bottlenecks, Accelerate Decisions

 New Info?
 Now Flagged for You

-In Life and Disability underwriting, it’s common for some cases to take time, sometimes weeks, to gather all the documents needed for final analysis.
+In Life and Health underwriting, it’s common for some cases to take time, sometimes weeks, to gather all the documents needed for final analysis.
 The result?
 A lot of new information is coming in, and it’s not always clear what’s actually new facts.

 That’s where our new capability, New Case Facts comes in.